stevefoga/timelapse-tools/README.md

 2) **Pull specific time(s) of day**: Run [daily_subset_and_rename.py](utils/daily_subset_and_rename.py) to grab images between specific hour(s) of day, move to new folder, and optionally call [batch_rename.py](utils/batch_rename.py) to re-number the files after they are moved.

 ## Examples
-I'm working on compiling an example of how to use these tools for filtering unlit images captured by a time-lapse camera on [my blog](https://stevefoga.wordpress.com/).
+I have written an example of how to use these tools for filtering unlit images captured by a time-lapse camera on [my blog](https://stevefoga.wordpress.com/).

 ## Required Non-Standard Libraries
 - numpy